Snapchat Data Breach

 The breach occurred due to an exploited vulnerability in Snapchat’s API, allowing attackers to scrape user data without detection.

-The breach exposed usernames, phone numbers, and email addresses of millions of users.
+The breach exposed usernames, phone numbers, and approximate geographic location of millions of users.
 Financial and private message data were not compromised.

 The attackers responsible for the breach remain unidentified, though investigations continue.